davetron5000/scala-boss/scala/02_hours.md

 * Tests are first thing to cut when schedules slip

 !SLIDE bullets incremental
+# Tests that take too long to make don't get created
+* Bugs still get found…later
+* We still have to fix them
+* But it just takes longer

+!SLIDE bullets incremental
 # Scala can help
+## (it helped OPOWER)
 * one weekend
 * make tests easier to write
+* make tests easier to read & maintain
 * don't require entire team to learn every Scala feature

 !SLIDE smaller